ahmedhaithamamer/Voice-Spectrum-Analyzer/README.md

 4. Speak into the microphone and observe the real-time frequency visualization.
 5. Modify fs to change the sample rate.
 6. Modify time for the recording.
-7. click the start button.
+7. Click the start button.

 Copyright © 2025 Ahmed Haitham Amer